godaddy/gasket/packages/gasket-intl/README.md

 // Loads a namespace file for a node module and sets loading indicator withLocaleRequired({ module: 'a-package', namespace: 'some-namespace'}, { loading: <Spinner/> })
 ```

-#### Shallow Rendering with Enzyme When Using `withLocaleRequired`
+#### Example shallow rendering with Enzyme When Using `withLocaleRequired`

-If you want to test with `shallow(<ComponentName />)` on a react component which uses `withLocaleRequired`, you will need to make two exports in your component file, a named and a default export.
+If you want to test with `shallow(<ComponentName />)` on a react component which
+uses `withLocaleRequired`, you will need to make two exports in your component
+file, a named and a default export.

 ```js
 export class ExampleComponent extends Component {